thechampusman/IslamicRAG/CONTRIBUTING.md

 - `question`: Need clarification

 ## 💬 Communication
 Be respectful and professional.
 This project centers on preserving authenticity and scholarly integrity.
+Review our [Code of Conduct](./CODE_OF_CONDUCT.md) for detailed community standards.

 ## 📧 Contact
 Maintainer: usman gour (thechampusman)